Skip to main content

 Ph.D.
 Candidate, School of Government, Sun Yat-sen University

-Research field: public economics, political economics and experimental economics
+Research field: Public economics, political economics and experimental economics

 Guo’s research interests include: government corruption, organizational behavior, personal health and development, government procurement and historical research.